 So - just how does the reality of eSIM adoption match its potential?
 Is it really going to change society, or is that ambition just a fantasy?

-First up, what exactly is eSIM?
+What exactly is eSIM?

 Just how quickly is eSIM really catching on?

 Among the main use cases for eSIM are IoT devices and enterprise mobile networks.
 Particularly in the case of IoT, eSIM is being hailed as one of the biggest enablers for device manufacturers to create efficient global supply chains and improve the end-user experience.
 For enterprises and businesses, eSIM enables management and security to be centralised and offers flexibility to network users and managers.